-167. Prudential Borrowing is what is termed "unsupported borrowing" and means that the Government does not provide any revenue support through Government Grant for the repayment of that debt (neither principal nor interest).
-It is available to Councils if they
+167. Prudential Borrowing is what is termed "unsupported borrowing" and means that the Government does not provide any revenue support through Government Grant

 168. The recommended Capital Programme does not contain any additional Prudential Borrowing.

 Capital Programme 2017/18 to 2022/23